What Is The Primary Function Of The Plasma Membrane

 The plasma membrane is far more than just a simple barrier.
 It is a dynamic and versatile structure that plays a central role in protecting the cell, controlling the passage of substances, mediating cell signaling, enabling cell adhesion, and facilitating cell recognition.
 Its selective permeability is the key to maintaining the cell's internal environment and ensuring its survival.

 By understanding the structure and function of the plasma membrane, we can gain valuable insights into the fundamental processes of life and develop new strategies for treating diseases.
-From its role in nutrient transport to its involvement in complex signaling pathways, the plasma membrane stands as a testament to the intricate and elegant design of the cell.
+From its role in nutrient transport to its involvement in complex signaling pathways, the plasma membrane stands as a testament to the involved and elegant design of the cell.
 Future research promises even deeper understanding of this vital cellular component, paving the way for innovations in medicine and biotechnology.